BigBoot/GW4Remap/README.md

-# Watch 4 PaySwitch
+# GW4 Remap

-Watch 4 PaySwitch allows you to start Google Pay by long pressing the back button on the Galaxy Watch 4.
+GW4 Remap allows you remap the hardware buttons on the Galaxy Watch 4.

 ## Installation